amphybio/endomicroscopy-analysis/README.md

 created.
 Furthermore, CSV files with the fractal dimension values and other with pixel intensity of each frame will be produced for each video.

-The plots outside the frame folder use all frames from all videos of the patient to generate a global statistics of the patient.

 ### 2. Generate statistics

 After perform the data generation in the previous step, to produce the